Robert Wilkinson, Maastricht University, Netherlands.

 Joyce Kling, University of Copenhagen, Denmark.

-I am a Postdoctoral Fellow at the Centre for Internationalisation and Parallel Language Use (CIP) at the University of Copenhagen, working primarily with English medium instruction (EMI) and the international classroom.
-My research and teaching focus on the assessment and training of lecturers for EMI, as well as providing support for both staff and students across the curriculum for the challenges of teaching and learning through a foreign language in higher education.
+I am an Associate Professor at the Department of English, Germanic and Romance Studies at the University of Copenhagen.
+My main area of research is primarily with English medium instruction (EMI) and the international classroom with a focus on the assessment and training of lecturers for EMI, as well as providing support for both staff and students across the curriculum for the challenges of teaching and learning through a foreign language in higher education.
+I teach courses in English studies and Applied Linguistics.

 Inmaculada Fortanet-Gomez, University Jaume I, Spain.